GoogleCloudPlatform/hackathon-toolkit/vision/README.md

 ## Deploying to App Engine

-Before deploying, open the `app.yaml` file and replace `YOUR_CLOUD_STORAGE_BUCKET` with the name of your cloud storage bucket.
+Before deploying, open the `app.yaml` file and replace `YOUR_CLOUD_STORAGE_BUCKET` with the name of your Cloud Storage bucket.
 This allows your code to access the appropriate environment variable when it is deployed.

 Deploy your application to App Engine (should take <1 minute).
 When prompted to choose a region, choose the one that is closest to you geographically.